nikan-af/CPS510-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server
+Go to the main directory and run `npm i` to install the dependencies for the Angular project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.